Skip to content

 Zapier is a no-code automation tool that lets you connect your apps into automated workflows, so that every person and every business can move forward at growth speed.
 Learn more about how it works.

-AI is everywhere now, and both Notion and Airtable are working to integrate it into their products, with Notion AI and Airtable AI, respectively.
+AI is everywhere now, and both Notion and Airtable have integrated it impressively into their products, with Notion AI and Airtable Assistant, respectively.

 Using the Ask AI feature in Notion AI

-Realistically, if you just want AI tools to use right now, Notion is the way to go.
-But if you're looking to fully integrate AI into your workflow and tools, Airtable shows a lot of promise.
+Realistically, if you just want accessible and affordable AI tools to use right now, Notion is the way to go.
+But if you're looking to fully integrate AI into your complex workflow and business data, Airtable shows a lot of promise.
+And everything I've just said doesn't even take into consideration the fact that you can use AI in Airtable to build fully custom apps for your team.
+So let's take a look at that.

 Both are powerful, easy to use, and great for collaboration